DOM 0 inline event. The event handler should display an alert stating “You Clicked

 </html>

 3. Create a webpage with a link to http://www.microsoft.com.
-Make that link open in a
+Make that link open in anew tab.

 No comments: